 The most efficient way to apply for your Hawaii certificate of authority is to use their expedited service, which involves a fee of $75 ($50 filing fee plus $25 expedited review fee).

 Corporations and LLCs must also include a Certificate of Good Standing (known as a Certificate of Existence in Hawaii) from your home state, dated within the past 60 days.

 You must also appoint and list a Hawaii Registered Agent.
 A Registered Agent must be maintained at all times.
 We can provide this service at a cost of just $99/year.

-Harvard Business Services can assist with your application so you don’t have to deal with the Hawaii Secretary of State directly.
+Harvard Business Services can assist with your Hawaii Foreign Qualification application so you don’t have to deal with the Hawaii Secretary of State directly.
 We do charge our own fee for this service, in addition to state fees.
 The exact fee can vary based upon whether your company is already filed and whether you need us to obtain additional documents to meet the state’s requirements.
 Please contact us for an exact quote.

-If your company does or will do business in Hawaii, but it was not formed in Hawaii, you will often need to obtain Foreign Qualification.
+If your company does or will do business in Hawaii, but it was not formed in Hawaii, you will need to obtain Hawaii Foreign Qualification.
 Typically, “doing business” is defined by activities such as maintaining a physical office or having employees in the state.

 Hawaii LLC and corporation law lists several activities that are not classified as transacting business in the state.
 These activities include: